BishopFox/iSpy/README.md

 iSpy Assessment Framework
 =========================

-iSpy aims to be your one-stop-shop for reverse engineering iOS applications.
+iSpy aims to be your one-stop-shop for reverse engineering and dynamic analysis of iOS applications.

 Current Release
 ----------------